WebGraph¶

 TWebGraph.NearNodesIndices¶

-function TWebGraph.NearNodesIndices(pt: TPoint; amount: Integer): TIntegerArray;
+function TWebGraph.NearNodesIndices(pt: TPoint; amount: Int32): TIntegerArray;

 Returns the indices of the amount of nearest nodes to pt on the webgraph